LouisCharlesC/mess/README.md

 # Readme in progress!
-Writing software is a mess, embrace it!
+Software is a mess, embrace it!
 # mess
 *mess* is a zero-runtime-cost header-only C++11 library for publish-subscribe message passing.
 This is a basic building block for component based programming (a.k.a. message passing, event driven, reactive, publisher-subscriber, signal-slot, dataflow, observer pattern, etc.).